Trash Won't Empty on macOS Sonoma? Here's the Fix

 - In the macOS Utilities window, select Disk Utility, and then Continue.

-- When all done, quit Disk Utility, restart your Mac and try to empty your Trash.
+When all is done, quit Disk Utility, restart your Mac, and try to empty your Trash.

 How to Fix “Mac Trash Won't Empty Because File is Locked”